Little Theatre School has the complete preschool programs necessary to prepare your child for the challenges of

 I was a substitute teacher in Lynn for grades K-5 for over 6 years.
 My love of working with students and families began when my children entered elementary school 18 years ago.
 I became very involved as a classroom volunteer, moved on to 8 years as a PTO President and then became a Lynn Public Schools employee.
 My experience also includes working as an Enrichment Instructor for Wicked Cool for Kids, a STEAM-based educational enrichment company in Peabody, MA.

-Our family of five includes my three active young adults and Doodle puppy Sophie.
+Our family of six includes my three active young adults and Doodle puppy Sophie.
 My interests include summers at the beach in Martha's Vineyard, music, reading, exercise, and spending time with family and friends.